haven-jeon/LegalQA/README.md

 The SentenceKoBART is not a model tuned based on the legal task, so it guarantees good recall, but requires adjustment in terms of precision.
 By re-ranking the results of top-k using a cross-encoder, we can supplement in terms of precision.

 ![](data/learntorank.jpg)

+- Model : Ranking for general purpose
+- Learn to Rank : Ranking for task specific purpose

 ### Learn to Rank with KoBERT

 Initial training is done by classifying whether the **title** of the dataset and the **question** are related pairs like below.